This link is to be used when you need to initiate a form submittal electronically to Admissions & Records.

 This form is used to request an Excused Withdrawal due to the COVID-19 emergency.
 Refunds only apply to enrollment fees (per unit fee) and nonresident tuition.
 We recommend you contact your Counseling Office, Financial Aid Office, Transfer Office or other programs in which you are enrolled (ex: CalWorks, EOPS, Veterans, etc.) to better understand the potential consequences for requesting an Excused Withdrawal.
 The last day to submit this request is May 14, 2021.

 Not all courses allow the option of Pass/NoPass grading.
 Check the college catalog for more information.
 The request must be made before 30% of the course has passed.
 Once requested it may not be revoked.

 Application for Admissions

-- Special Admission - Memorandum of Understanding
+- Recommendation for Dual Enrollment & Memorandum of Understanding

 Authorization To Release Information

-- This form is to be used when you need Moorpark College to formally certify your enrollment and/or GPA for any reason including health insurance, good student automobile insurance discounts, and loan deferrals.
+This form is to be used when you need Moorpark College to formally certify your enrollment and/or GPA for any reason including health insurance, good student automobile insurance discounts, and loan deferrals.
 Because your academic records are private and confidential, they cannot be released without your written consent as provided on this authorization.
 Complete the authorization making sure you identify what action you need us to take and attach any forms you need us to sign.